 We made one more stop at a photography hide before sunset.
 Here we saw hippos emerging from the water for the night.
 Hippos stay in the water during the day to protect their extremely sensitive skin from the sun, but at night they can come ashore.

-After the sun set we saw an owl, a jackal, and a beautiful starry sky, but no big cats graced us with their presence.
+After sunset we saw an owl, a jackal, and a beautiful starry sky, but no big cats graced us with their presence.
 We retired to Manyane where Bonnie and Norbert had a delicious dinner and fire waiting for us back at camp.
 Spending the night in the tents was fun, but I was still struggling with a bit of jet lag so I did a lot of lying awake and listening to male impalas make strange grunting sounds in the pursuit of females.
 The next morning we were up before the sun, and Bonnie and Norbert had tea and coffee ready for us before they gave us back to Russ for another open vehicle drive, which we had unanimously chosen to upgrade to.

-The morning was chilly, but Russ was still dressed in his shorts as the rest us shivered bundled up under blankets.
+The morning was chilly, but Russ was still dressed in his shorts as the rest of us shivered bundled up under blankets.
 The morning ended up being great for herbivores again and we got excellent views of a few rhinos right as the sun was rising.

 Soon after, we saw a dazzle of zebras walking in a single file line.
 Russ explained that the strongest zebra walks at the front of the line to pick up all of the bugs and ticks so the weaker zebras don’t have to deal with them.
 Suddenly the leader stopped dead in his tracks and stared into the bush.
 The rest of dazzle came to an immediate halt, all of them focused intensely on the leader to see what he would do.
 It was Caleb that spotted the perceived threat in the distance.
 A dark head with pointed ears peaked out from the tall grasses.
 It was a lone hyena.
 Russ remarked that it was a brown hyena, which are mostly scavengers and not a threat to the zebras.
 Shortly thereafter, the lead zebra seemed to draw the same conclusion, and relaxed his posture and resumed his march through the grass.